MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 intent labels, of which there are 1,024.

 The next level of intent labels are local intent labels.
-The local intent label is short term planning in local combat (e.g., hiding in a bush, retreating to a turret, waiting for target heroes before attacking a target).
+The local intent label is short term planning in local combat and other scenes (e.g., hiding in a bush, retreating to a turret, waiting for target heroes before attacking a target).
 A local intent region is defined by dividing a local map region into fine-grained M x M regions (for Honor of Kings, M = 12), where each local region edge is roughly